JoinColony/docs/colony/learn/advanced-concepts/permissions.md

 [^2]: When a user has the *Root* role, they can set permissions for the *Root* domain (which doesn't have any parents), essentially meaning that the limitation in [^1] is lifted.

 [^3]: The *Recovery* role is a special role that enables a user to put the Colony into and out of Recovery Mode.
-Read more about Recovery Mode [INSERT LINK HERE](permissions.md)
+Read more about Recovery Mode [here](recovery-mode.md)